-My power of observation has also paid major dividends in sales, selling and sales calls — especially face-to-face sales calls.
-Using it on the sales call has often led to the right question, the right dialogue, uncovering my prospect’s buying motives, and big sales.
+My power of observation also has paid major dividends in sales, selling and sales calls — especially face-to-face sales calls.
+Using it on the sales call often has led to the right question, the right dialogue, uncovering my prospect’s buying motives and big sales.

-I attribute much of my ability to observe to the fact that I walk into the sales call ultra-prepared, and I don't have to worry about what I'm going to ask for or what I'm going to say.
-Rather, I can focus on what's going on around me.
-I'm observing my prospect, his office, his desk, his way of dressing, his language, and everything about him that my relaxed state allows me to look at and learn from.
+I attribute much of my ability to observe to the fact I walk into the sales call ultra-prepared, and I don’t have to worry about what I’m going to ask for or what I’m going to say.
+Rather, I can focus on what’s going on around me.
+I’m observing my prospect, his office, his desk, his way of dressing, his language and everything about him that my relaxed state allows me to look at and learn from.

 How do you learn?
 How strong is your power of paying attention?
 How strong is your power of observation?
 I find most people to be somewhere between wrapped up in their own world and oblivious.
-When I see that, I actually smile because I know how much my own power of paying attention and observation keeps me ahead of everyone else.
+When I see that, I actually smile, because I know how much my own power of paying attention and observation keeps me ahead of everyone else.

-OK, so how do you observe, how do you pay attention, and how do you learn?
+OK, so how do you observe, how do you pay attention and how do you learn?

 My best mentor (besides my dad) was the late, great Earl Pertnoy.
 His mantra was” “Antennas up – at ALL times.”
 He never missed a trick.

 Here’s the secret: It’s not just observing or paying attention.
 You must “combine” your abilities as you see things to get the maximum understanding: